wangtt03/EduBlocks/README.md

     npm --global install yarn

-### Building EduBlocks

-The PIP package can be built using a shell script.
-This will create the subdirectory `build`.

-To run build script:

-    ./build.sh

 ### Running Server and Client in developer mode

 To run the server and client in desktop in developer mode: